 Why Industrial Network Security Is Important

-Although some businesses have decided against keeping OT systems updated in the past, the evolution of innovative cyberthreats means they need to be.
+Although some businesses have decided against keeping Operational Technology (OT) systems updated in the past, the evolution of innovative cyberthreats means they need to be.

 The biggest threat today comes in the form of ransomware for most, or espionage for specialist industries.
 That’s unless you’re one of the unlucky ones that's targeted by a state actor or an APT.
 Regardless of the methods, the effects can be damaging.

-By not keeping systems updated, reusing credentials and using default passwords, you have poor security in general.
-With poor staff awareness and the effectiveness of social engineering, the network becomes more vulnerable and the overall cyber hygiene decreases.
+By not keeping ICS security systems updated, reusing credentials, and using default passwords, you have poor security in general.
+With poor staff awareness and the effectiveness of social engineering, the network becomes more vulnerable and the overall cyber security decreases.

-Potentially, you could lose essential, real-time information, fall behind production schedules or even face far more severe consequences, such as environmental impact, damage to assets or even death.
+Potentially, you could lose essential, real-time data or sensitive information, fall behind production schedules, or even face far more severe consequences, such as environmental impact, damage to assets or even death.

 What’s more worrying is the number of attacks targeting organisations utilising OT continues to increase.
 One survey revealed that 90% of organisations had experienced at least one damaging cyberattack in the past two years and 50% of those admitted the attack impacted their OT infrastructure which resulted in downtime.

-With cyberattacks an ever-growing issue and threat to operations and critical infrastructure, you need to start thinking about how you can protect your industrial network security and it isn’t just about defence either - it’s also about being able to quickly recover.
+With cyberattacks an ever-growing issue and threat to operations and critical infrastructure, you need to start thinking about how you can protect and secure your industrial network security and it isn’t about defence either - it’s also about being able to quickly recover.

 How to Protect Industry Control Systems